Vous êtes ici

-Offers a dashboarding tool for simple but robust visualizations; even in real-time
+A dashboarding tool for simple but robust visualizations; even in real-time.

 Although the list is already long, numerous other components of Microsoft Azure will play a crucial role in the end solution.
 The Azure network currently contains 600+ individual products and depending on the upcoming needs in data science and big data industry, Microsoft will add additional (integrated) products.